What Made Thirty-nine UFO Cultists Commit Bizarre Mass Suicide?

 A decision he regretted because, within 24 hours, Dr. David Tholen of the University of Hawaii Institute for Astronomy contacted him, asserting that the photograph was actually one he’d taken with the university’s telescope but it had been ‘Photoshopped’ — the ‘companion’ object was, in fact, a fake.
 He submitted these comparison images to back his assertion up:

 Needless to say, Courtney Brown, hitherto a regular guest on the Art Bell Show, wasn’t invited back on again.

-It’s thought very likely that because of the publicity given to Hale-Bopp and its ‘companion’ UFO, the story quickly appeared on the Heaven’s Gate radar and Applewhite seized it as the rationale for him and his acolytes to commit suicide and reach the longed-for Next Level.
-Their spirits would at last be liberated from all earthly encumbrances through suicide and be reincarnated on board the passing Hale-Bopp UFO.
+It’s thought very likely that because of the publicity that was given to Hale-Bopp and its ‘companion’ UFO, the story quickly appeared on the Heaven’s Gate radar and Applewhite seized it as the rationale for him and his acolytes to commit suicide and reach the longed-for Next Level.
+Their spirits would, at last, be liberated from all earthly encumbrances through suicide and be reincarnated on board the passing Hale-Bopp UFO.

 Whether he actually believed the UFO and its alien occupants existed or not we can never know, but it would seem he was certainly able to persuade the Heaven’s Gate community that it did and their ‘end time’ was nigh.

 For a full telling of the Heaven’s Gate tragedy, check out this BBC ‘Inside Story’ documentary featuring cult members, police investigators and clips of Applewhite preaching his bizarre beliefs:

 A somewhat perverse footnote to the saga is that five months before the suicide, Heaven’s Gate purchased alien abduction insurance for up to 50 members.
 Had any of them been abducted, impregnated or killed by extraterrestrials, the policy would have paid out $1 million each.
 It would be very interesting to know the standards of proof the insurers stipulated before they’d have coughed up the cash.